North Sikkim Tour

 Day 3: Gugudongmar

-Start very early in the morning for our two hour drive to the spectacular Gurudongmar lake.
+Start very early in the morning for a two hour drive to the spectacular Gurudongmar lake.
 It is one of the holiest lakes for the Sikkimese people, who believed that Guru Padmasambhava himself blessed this lake on his way back from Tibet.
-Spend some time at this lake, which is sure to leave you spell bound by its immense bauty.
+Spend some time at this lake, which is sure to leave you spell bound by its immense beauty.

-On our way back we take a brief halt at Chopta valley and Thangu .
+On the way back take a brief halt at Chopta valley and Thangu .
 Relax for the remainder of the evening .
 O/n at a homestay in Lachen

 Day 4: Lachen